-The occupation of ArkansasPosted: October 5, 2019
+The Civil War in ArkansasPosted: October 5, 2019

 Traveling through Arkansas last spring, I tried to wrap my head around the Civil War as it played out there.